svalinn/Cubit-plugin/README.md

 git clone https://github.com/svalinn/mcnp2cad -b master
 ```

 The following commands show how to build the plugin itself.
+The `CUBIT_ROOT`
+variable must point to the location of `Trelis`, while the `DAGMC_DIR` variable
+must point to the location of DAGMC.

 ```
 cd ${HOME}/plugin-build